WenruiJiang0919/DECO7381/README.md

 Modelling the third floor and the roof of the stadium.
 Modelling the internal structure of the stadium and add obstacles.
 Change the dimensions of the corridors, doors, etc. according to the reality and the needs of other parts of the PROJECT.

+# Camera control
+Use the space bar to raise the camera, use the control key to lower the camera

+# NPC automatic movement
+After the game starts, let the NPC move towards the gate.